openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 Here we see the status of the insulin pump - in this case an Accu-Chek Combo.
 The information displayed is self explanatory.
 A long press on the HISTORY button will read the data from your pump history, including your basal profile.
 But remember only one basal profile is supported on the Combo pump.

 # Care Portal

+[Image to follow]

+This replicates the functions you will find on your Nightscout screen under the "+" symbol which allows you to add notes to your records.
+Functions such as recording when you change a pump site, or insulin cartridge should be self explanatory.
+BUT this section does not issue any commands to your pump.
+So if you add a bolus using this screen it simply makes a note of this on your Nightscout record, the pump won't be instructed to deliver a bolus.

 # Loop, OpenAPS AMA
 You don't normally need to worry about these, they show the results of the OpenAPS algorith which runs each time the system gets a fresh reading from the CGM.